dbores3/lessons/README.md

 # lessons
-Just some exercises from Codility in PHP, JS & PY
+Just working out with some exercises from Codility in PHP, JS & PY